kdahal/architect-portfolio-playbook/README.md

 ## Overview

 Welcome to the **Architect Portfolio Playbook** – a hands-on, demo-ready repository designed to showcase the technical prowess, business acumen, and leadership skills required for a Solutions Architect (Applied Engineer) role at Deepgram.
-This playbook is tailored to demonstrate how I (Kiran Dahal) align with Deepgram's mission to deliver exceptional post-sales technical support, scalable automation, and customer-centric innovation in speech recognition and AI technologies.
+This playbook is tailored to demonstrate how I align with Deepgram's mission to deliver exceptional post-sales technical support, scalable automation, and customer-centric innovation in speech recognition and AI technologies.

 Drawing from Deepgram's job description for a support-focused Applied Engineer, this repo maps directly to the role's core pillars:
 - **Technical Needs**: Building API-first solutions, automation tools, and cloud-native infrastructure.